andrewmichaud/chiptune-creator/critiques/November 11.md

 #### Final Thoughts

 Thanks for the summary!
 I liked that as an addition.
+I would say to focus on the input and the libraries at this point.
+I definitely can't wait to try this project out.

+Also, you mentioned to me that you'd like to have different instruments.
+While that would be a feature for down the road, that would definitely be awesome.